wp-plugins/wordpress-seo/readme.txt

 * Allow regex characters in the focus keyword for the Page Analysis checks.
 * Add proper (and i18n compatible) [stop word](http://en.wikipedia.org/wiki/Stop_words) removal.
 * Switch feed noindexing from `xhtml:meta` tags to X-Robots-Tag HTTP headers to prevent feed display issues.
+* Removed the "Other Notes" tab from the plugin page, enough tabs there already.

 = 1.1.6 =